 \subsubsection{Complexes of local systems on manifolds with corners}

 We consider the $n$-simplex $\Delta^n$ as an $n$-category, e.g.~via the $n$th oriental.
-A functor $\M$ from $\Delta^n$ into the $(\infty,n)$-category $\on{Bord}_n$ of bordisms, as defined in \cite{Lur:tft,CS19}, amounts to an $n$-manifold $M$ with corners and a diagram of subspaces of the boundary of $M$ (decompositions into lower--dimensional bordisms) parametrized by the barycentric subdivision of the $n$-simplex.
-We may interpret this data, augmented by the empty space, as a cubical diagram of topological spaces.
-Similarly to \S \ref{intro:complete}, we may then pass to the corresponding cube of stable $\infty$-categories of $\mathcal{D}(k)$-valued local systems and totalize to obtain the {\em categorical complex of local systems of $\M$}, introduced in \S \ref{subsec:localsystems}.
+A functor $\M$ from $\Delta^n$ into the $(\infty,n)$-category $\on{Bord}_n$ of bordisms, as defined in \cite{Lur:tft,CS19}, amounts to an $n$-manifold $M$ with corners together with an iterative decomposition of its boundary into smaller dimensional bordisms.
+The appearing submanifolds of $M$ are parametrized by the barycentric subdivision of the $n$-simplex, so that we may interpret this data, augmented by the empty space, as a cubical diagram of topological spaces.
+Similarly to \S \ref{intro:complete}, we may then pass to the corresponding cube of stable $\infty$-categories of $\mathcal{D}(k)$-valued local systems and totalize to obtain the {\em categorical complex of local systems on $\M$}, introduced in \S \ref{subsec:localsystems}.
 We will see that an orientation of the $n$-manifold $M$ yields a Calabi--Yau structure on this complex.